DataDebs/Understanding-Hospital-Performance-Through-Data/README.md

 - What outcomes patients experience?
 - Which operational signals leadership should monitor?
 - How efficiently patients move through care
-- Identify 10 meaningful performance metrics that best explain how this hospital operates.(What the metric measures, why the metric matters in a hospital setting, how it relates to the patient care continuum, where does this metric sit?)
 - What is this hospital doing well operationally?
 -Where do you suspect bottlenecks or risks exist?
 -Which results would concern leadership?